thomaspmach/DynaForm.plugin/README.md

   The three first attributes in the Json are required, "url" is the url that will be send the ajax post, "token" and "secret" are about the autentication intelligence of the service.
-The object fields is where you configure your form, but first you need to know form creates two text inputs called "Nome" and "Email" by default.
+The object "fields" is where you configure your form, but first you need to know form creates two text inputs called "Nome" and "Email" by default.
 If you want only the inputs "Nome" and "Email" the only thing that you need to do is let the object "fields" empty, like this:

   { 'url':'#',
     'token':'62bb61431348e22850828a5829c4373faafe29c1',